Misinformation in the Gaza war: Analysis and impact

 In October 2023, Arma 3 developer Bohemia Interactive said in a statement, "With the tragic events currently unfolding in the Middle East, we feel it is vital to share once again our statement concerning the use of Arma 3 as a source of fake news footage.
 It's disheartening for us to see the game we all love being used in this way.
 While we have found ways to tackle this issue somewhat effectively by closely cooperating with leading fact-checking agencies, sadly we can't mitigate it entirely."

 In November 2023, Center for Countering Digital Hate CEO Imran Ahmed said that misinformation about the war was as difficult to track as COVID-19 misinformation and misinformation about the 2020 United States presidential election.
-Propaganda researcher Pekka Kallioniemi stated that COVID-19 vaccines, U.S. support for Ukraine and the Gaza war are "part of the same disinformation package", and that the same people spreading disinformation about COVID-19 and vaccines and about the Russian invasion of Ukraine were spreading pro-Hamas disinformation.
-That December, BBC Verify journalist and fact-checker Shayan Sardarizadeh said he had never witnessed a prior conflict "where so much disinformation is posted with the direct intent of dehumanizing real victims of war on both sides.
+Propaganda researcher Pekka Kallioniemi stated that COVID-19 vaccines, U.S. support for Ukraine and the Gaza war are "part of the same disinformation package", and that the same people spreading disinformation about COVID-19 and vaccines and about the Russian invasion of Ukraine were spreading pro-Hamas disinformation, citing Jackson Hinkle as an example.

+In December 2023, BBC Verify journalist and fact-checker Shayan Sardarizadeh said he had never witnessed a prior conflict "where so much disinformation is posted with the direct intent of dehumanizing real victims of war on both sides.
 Dead or injured women and children, civilians, hostages, prisoners; no-one is being spared."
+Muhammad Idrees Ahmad, Director of Journalism at the University of Essex, said that "cynical actors" who were falsely presenting footage from the Syrian civil war as being from the Gaza war "are handing a gift to the Hasbara crowd.
+The fact that they are posting this out-of-context footage is being used to suggest that all the footage online, including footage of real atrocities in Gaza, is somehow dubious."